lucasstark/woocommerce-gravityforms-product-addons-cart-item-shipping/README.md

 With your WooCommerce shipping information configured, you can then map the shipping classes to a users purchases.

+## First Steps
+Be sure to configure the form on the product first as you normally would.
+If you don't first select a form and save that configuration the mappings won't be saved.

 ## Mapping Shipping Classes

 With the plugin active and your WooCommerce shipping information configured, edit a WooCommerce where you will have a form attached.